Membrane Switches

 - Abrasion Resistance

-- The degree to which a membrane switch is able to withstand surface wear.
+- The capability of a membrane switch to resist surface wear and abrasion.

 - Actuation